Residue sums for superconformal indices: Case study: Macdonald index of N=4 SU(2) SYM

 Substituting this in the full expression for the index, we find

-The asymptotics of this expression can be analyzed using the results of \cite{Banerjee:2017,Garoufalidis:2018qds,Wheeler:phd}, including more general asymptotics, where $q$ tends to a root-of-unity as well.
+The asymptotics of this expression can be analyzed using the results of \cite{Banerjee:2017,Garoufalidis:2018qds,Wheeler:phd}, including more general asymptotics, where $q$ tends to a root-of-unity.
 We will not pursue the asymptotics in detail here, but just note that the asymptotics match those of the modified index \eqref{eq:ressum-mcd-index-su2-n=4-mod}.
-This suggests that, with regards to the asymptotics of the index, the dominant contributions come from the operators $\partial^k\mu_A$ and $\partial^k\tilde{\omega}_i$.
+This suggests that, with regards to the asymptotics of the index for generic $t$, the dominant contributions come from the operators $\partial^k\mu_A$ and $\partial^k\tilde{\omega}_i$.